domandlj/Judgments-as-types/README.md

 what you see in the terms (proofs) `proof1`, `proof2` and `proof3`.
 &nbsp;

-Notice something, we are proving using dependant type theory as a metalanguage (propositional logic is the object language).
+Notice something, we are proving using dependent type theory as a metalanguage (propositional classical logic is the object language).
 It's not the same as proving using directly Curry-Howard.
 This would be the proofs using just Curry-Howard, notice the difference.

 ```idris